 To make it, the first thing you need to do is in an oven-proof skillet, over medium heat, melt the butter.
-Then, add the garlic and onion and cook until you see that golden brown color (photos 1 & 2).
+Then, add the garlic and onion and cook until fragrant, about 2 to 3 minutes.

 At this point, you’ll want to add the almond milk (or cream).
-Place on simmer and continue to let it cook until it starts to boil (photo 3).
-Do not turn the stove top off just yet.
+Place on simmer and continue to let it cook until it starts to boil.
+But don’t turn the stove top off just yet.

-At this point, you’ll want to delicately and slowly add half the shredded cheese and stir until it melts (photos 4 & 5).
-Since my family has been avoiding dairy, I used non-dairy cheese shreds.
+At this point, you’ll want to delicately and slowly add half the shredded cheese.
+Then stir until it melts.

-Next, stir in the veggie (photos 6 & 7).
+Next, stir in the veggie.
 All the slices should be soaked and covered in the sauce.
 Stir frequently and cook on simmer setting for another 5 minutes.

-Now it’s time to add the rest of the cheese (photo 8).
-And the final step in preparing this zucchini gratin is baking it in the oven at 400 for about 20 minutes until the top is browned (photo 9).
+Now it’s time to add the rest of the cheese.
+And the final step in preparing this zucchini gratin is baking it in the oven at 400 for about 20 minutes until the top is browned.